jasonbrianhall/sudoku_solver/README.md

 There are two main C++ versions: a CLI version written in Ncurses and a GUI version designed for Microsoft Windows.
 Both C++ versions (Windows and CLI) can also generate puzzles to be solved.

+There is a MS-DOS version written in C++.
+It is fully functional but because DOSBOX is emulated, can be a little slow.

 ## Features

 - Interactive puzzle input with arrow key navigation